Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 environment variable is populated, `SHIPYARD_SINGULARITY_COMMAND` which can be used in custom scripts to control execution (note that this command will need to be expanded prior to use as it may contain other environment variables).
 This property may be null.
+If chaining multiple commands together, please ensure your `command` is wrapped in a shell.
 Note that if you are using a `task_factory` for the specification, then task factory arguments are applied to the `command`.
 Therefore, Python-style string formatting options (excluding keyword formatting) are required for certain task